-We are currently looking for applicants for September 2018, and would be keen to hear from anyone interested in applying.
-Here is the promotional flyer, the role profile and the Application form 2018.
+We will be looking for applicants for September 2019, and would be keen to hear from anyone interested in applying.
+Here are the details for 2018; the 2019 scheme is likely to be similar: promotional flyer, the role profile and the Application form 2018.

 For more information contact Charles Burch the Diocesan Vocations Officer.
-You may like to read some reflections from two of our current Pastoral Assistants.
+You may like to read some reflections from two of our Pastoral Assistants in 2018 .
 Click here to see what Pastoral Assistants from 2016/17 wrote about their experiences.

 “It’s not every young person’s dream, but I plan to be a vicar” read Simon Watkinson’s article in The Guardian.

 ‘Young, energetic and a priest.
 Not three words you’d normally put together…’ Watch this trailer for a film about young priests in Yorkshire: Called to Lead

 ‘Call waiting’ is a website specifically aimed at young vocations to ordained ministry in the Church of England. http://www.callwaiting.org.uk/

 A number of churches and Christian organisations offer internships, typically aimed at graduates.
 The best way to find out about these is via the Young Vocations facebook page (you don’t need to have your own Facebook account to access this) https://www.facebook.com/cofeyoungvocations?fref=ts.
 A good website is Christian Vocations (click on short term): http://www.christianvocations.org